DavidWaumsley/NoScriptShow/content/blog/2024/ep3.md

 You can work in the grids and the rows.
 So really our it, our thing is to be using the.
 Display is the way to now do layouts.
 That's where everything is changing.

-\[00:16:39\] **Nathan Wrigley**: Can I just interrupt there so that I'm clear because I am the poor relation in this, podcast series.
+\[00:16:39\] **Nathan Wrigley**: Can I just interrupt there so that I'm clear because I am the poor relation in this, chat series.
 I'm the, sort of sto who is gonna be trying to keep up with, David as he pushes forwards with all of this.

 So forgive me for the interruptions, but just to be clear, the flow layout is the bedrock of.
 Everything. if, everything is stripped away, flow is gonna work because that's what the browser is instructed to do.
 It will all work on this flow layout if you want to go away from flow, so one thing going horizontally under another.